San Francisco 49ers vs. Indianapolis Colts NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

+- San Francisco and its opponents have gone over the current 44-point total in three of five games (60%) this season.

-- San Francisco has combined with its opponents to score more than 44 points in three of five games this season.
+- Indianapolis and its opponents have combined to score more than 44 points in four of six games this season.

-- The combined points per game average of the two teams, 46.6, is 2.6 points above Sunday's over/under.
+- The combined points per game average of the two teams, 46.6, is 2.6 points more than Sunday's over/under.

 - These two squads surrender a combined 45.6 points per game, 1.6 more than this contest's over/under.

+- The 49ers and their opponents have scored an average of 49.2 points per game in 2020, 5.2 more than Sunday's total.

-- The 46.1 PPG average total in Colts games this season is 2.1 points more than this game's over/under.
+- The 44-point total for this game is 2.1 points below the 46.1 points per game average total in Colts games this season.

 49ers stats and trends